Bayesian Learning with Wasserstein Barycenters: Bayesian Wasserstein barycenter and statistical properties

-and therefore we may conclude as in the subbase case that Point 2 is verified.
-All in all we have established that $\Pi$ is $p$-Wasserstein strongly consistent at $m_0$, so we conclude by Proposition \ref{prop:wasserstein-consistency-convergence} thanks to our Assumption (a). \end{proof}
+Therefore we can conclude as in the sub-base case that Point 2 is verified.
+All in all, we have established that $\Pi$ is $p$-Wasserstein consistent at $m_0$.
+Thanks to Lemma \ref{lemma:wasserstein-consistency-convergence} and the boundedness of $\supp(\Pi)$ (see Remark \ref{rem boundsupp}) the last two claims are immediate. \end{proof}